Consequences of anticoagulant treatment

 With the recommended dose, the risk we run of suffering a new thrombosis or bleeding is minimum.
 The risk of bleeding is logically greater in elderly people, in patients with cancer or in people suffering renal or hepatic insufficiency.

 There are several anticoagulant drugs.
-Up to a few years ago, we only had heparin, low molecular weight heparin and antivitamins K. Since 2012, we have been able to rely on new anticoagulants, administered orally which have some advantages over the previous ones.
+Up to a few years ago, we only had heparinlow molecular weight heparin and antivitamins K. Since 2012, we have been able to rely on new anticoagulants, administered orally which have some advantages over the previous ones.

 RELATED INFORMATION

-TROMBO.info is your site about venous thromboembolism
+TROMBO.info is your website about venous thromboembolic disease (venous thrombosis and pulmonary embolism).

-TROMBO.info is a Fundación Fuente project
+TROMBO.info is a project of the Fundación Fuente

 TROMBO.info © 2015 All rights reserved